tmoesl/tmoesl/README.md

 ### Key Facts
 🌏 Based in Sydney, Australia

-🚀 Data Scientist and Lead Engineer with 6+ years experience
+🚀 Data Scientist and Lead Engineer with 7+ years of experience

 📚 Studied Technical Physics and Advanced Materials Science